Transferring Files

 password:

-Path to unencrypted PEM-encoded private key file, leave blank to use ssh-agent.
+Path to PEM-encoded private key file.

 key_file>